wp-plugins/sz-google/readme.txt

 * `[sz-ggroups] ........: google translate widget`

-**Google Groups Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and decide the placements details that do not perform a predefined standard.
+**Google Groups Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.

 * `szgoogle_groups_get_code()`